 - Locate your remote script, and launch it as required by your specific operating system.
 For example, on Windows, use the command:

 python <script name>

-- Step though the script and explore frames.
+- Step though the script, set watches and evaluate expressions.